Dr Fernando Rugitsky

 Area of expertise

-Development, Political Economy, Latin America, Inequalities, Macroeconomics
+Development, Climate Change, Political Economy, Latin America, Inequalities, Macroeconomics

 Publications